-How to prepare for Small Business Saturday
+How to Prepare for Small Business Saturday

-Now is a great time to apply for funding, especially if you received a PPP loan and the funds are dwindling.
-Check your credit scores and apply for financing while your numbers are strong.
-There are many loan options for small business.
-SBA 7(a) loans with low rates and long terms are a particularly good choice.
+Now is a great time to apply for funding, especially if you previously received a PPP loan and the funds are being exhausted.
+Check your credit scores and apply for financing sooner rather than later.
+There are many loan options for small businesses.
+SBA 7(a) loans, with low rates and long terms, are a particularly good choice.

 A bank term loan is also a solid choice for business owner preparation.
 Bank term loans often require less paperwork than a bank term loan.
-They have a wide use of approved proceeds and paying off responsibly can help build credit so you can qualify for better priced funding down the line.
+They have a wide use of approved proceeds and paying off term loans responsibly can help build credit so you can qualify for better priced funding down the line.

-3. Partner with other entrepreneurs
+4. Partner with other entrepreneurs